Internal friction controls active ciliary oscillations near the instability threshold: Results

-and the kinematics of the filament is completely specified by the tangent angle $\theta(s)$ or equivalently by shear angle $\Delta \theta$.
-Notably, the unobservable shearing of the filament can be inferred from its observable curvature, since $\kappa=\partial_{s}\theta \equiv \partial_{s}\Delta\theta$.
+We perform experiments near the critical ATP concentration at which the axoneme transitions from quiescent to oscillatory state through an instability threshold (Fig.~\ref{Figure1-Motion}C) \cite{CamaletJulicher2000}.
+Near this threshold, details of the internal structure of the axoneme become irrelevant.
+Therefore, we model it as an inextensible, but shearable, active rod of uniform circular cross section of diameter $a$ and length $L$, with a centreline described by the curve $\boldsymbol{R}(s)$ to calculate stresses averaged over its cross-section.
+We attach an orthogonal Frenet-Serret frame to each point of the curve.
+Planar motion of the filament results in the curve tangent to be parametrised by the tangent angle $ \theta $ as $\boldsymbol{t}(s)=[\cos\theta(s),\sin\theta(s)]$, which automatically satisfies the inextensibility constraint, $\boldsymbol{t}\cdot\boldsymbol{t}=1$.
+The position of the curve is obtained in terms of the tangent angle by integrating $\partial_{s}\boldsymbol{R}=\boldsymbol{t}$.
+The shear strain of the rod is $u(s)$ which is assumed to vanish at the clamped base, $u(0)=0$.
+Inextensibility then requires the shear strain to accommodate the filament bending as $u(s)=a[\theta(s)-\theta(0)]\equiv a\Delta\theta(s)$ and the kinematics of the filament is completely specified by $\theta$ or equivalently by shear angle, $\Delta \theta$ \cite{Brokaw1971SlidingFilament}.
+Notably, the unobservable shearing of the filament can be inferred from its observable curvature, $\kappa=\partial_{s}\theta \equiv \partial_{s}\Delta\theta$.
 There is no assumption of small curvature in this kinematic description.
 Internal active stresses cause the filament to shear and, by the kinematic constraint, to curve.

-We assume that the rod supports an internal stress whose stress and moment resultants \cite{love1944mathematical} on the cross section at $s$ are, respectively, $\boldsymbol{F}(s)$ and $\boldsymbol{M}(s)$ and that it is acted upon by forces and moments whose sum per unit length are, respectively, $\boldsymbol{f}$ and $\boldsymbol{m}$.
-Then, in the absence of inertia, the balance equations for force and torque are \cite{Cosserat,ericksen}
+We assume that the rod supports an internal stress whose stress and moment resultants on the cross section at $s$ are, respectively, $\boldsymbol{F}(s)$ and $\boldsymbol{M}(s)$ and that it is acted upon by forces and moments whose sum per unit length are, respectively, $\boldsymbol{f}$ and $\boldsymbol{m}$.
+Then, in the absence of inertia, the balance equations for force and torque are \cite{ericksen}